Consensys/mythx-cli/docs/advanced-usage.rst

   multiple :code:`--remap-import` parameter(s))
 - :code:`contracts`: A list of contracts to include in the submission (equivalent to one or multiple :code:`--include` parameter(s))
+- :code:`targets`: A list of targets to analyze.
+This is equivalent to passing an argument directly to the :code:`analyze` command - whether it's a Solidity file, a directory, a Truffle project, or a mix of all.

 Custom Report Rendering